Rkabacoff/visclass/README.md

 <!-- badges: end -->

 ggplot2 contains a power language for creating visualizations in R.
-Course slides and R code is provided above.
+Course slides and R code are provided above.

 ## Resources